 Once visitors step inside St Elvan there is always an exclamation of surprise as they take in the impressive height and breadth.
 The church truly earns its nickname of the ‘Cathedral of the Valleys.’

 Situated in the centre of the town of Aberdare it’s 180ft spire can be seen for miles around.
-St Elvan's interior white washed walls are the backdrop for sixteen impressive stained glass windows, the largest of which tells the story of St Elvan and hints at Aberdare’s monastic past and the pilgrim trail to Penrys.
+St Elvan's interior white washed walls are the backdrop for impressive stained glass windows, the largest of which tells the story of St Elvan (the Celtic monk to whom we owe our unique dedication) and hints at Aberdare’s monastic past and the pilgrim trail to Penrys.

 Hidden away in the Lady chapel is the lancet window that commemorates the church's founder.
 It depicts St Stephen the Martyr who was stoned to death, an ironic reminder of a challenging man who was as outspoken and contentious as he was benevolent.
 His contribution to the famous ‘Blue Books’ is still spoken of today.

 The design of the Lady Chapel reflects the ideals of the Arts & Crafts movement and High Anglican worship.
 The walls and furniture overflow with symbols of lilies and foliage on blue green painted backgrounds.
 Completing the extravagance of decoration is a brightly coloured ‘Crucifixion’ window given by railway workers.